SegersIan/knowledge-base/content/team-topologies/architect-for-flow.md

 * Categorize everything in your **Problem Space** to either a *Core, Supporting, or Generic* subdomain.
     * Based on this you can decide if given area should be build (differentiating), Buy/Use or outsourced (e.g. accounting).

-### 5. Modulerizing Solution Space
+### 5. Modularizing Solution Space

 * [Slide Step 5](../assets/architect_for_flow_canvas_step_5.png)
-* Modulerize everything in your **Solution Space** by decomposing into **bounded contexts**:
+* Modularize everything in your **Solution Space** by decomposing into **bounded contexts**:
     * Group related behavior together
     * Enforce high cohesion and modularity
-    * Serve as well-defined owernship boundaries
+    * Serve as well-defined ownership boundaries
-* Available techniques: Event Storming, Domain Storytelling, Example mapping, Userstory Mapping, ...
+* Available techniques: Event Storming, Domain Storytelling, Example mapping, User story Mapping, ...

-### 6. Visualizing Future Landsape
+### 6. Visualizing Future Landscape

 * [Slide Step 6](../assets/architect_for_flow_canvas_step_6.png)
-* Analyze the modularizied solution spaces and bounded contexs and move components/context accross the evolution axe accordingly.
+* Analyze the modularized solution spaces and bounded contexts and move components/context across the evolution axe accordingly.
     * Focus major development investments on differentiators
-    * Close efficiency gaps by using standerized commodoties (e.g. Cloud)
+    * Close efficiency gaps by using standardized commodities (e.g. Cloud)
     * Modular, well-encapsulate, loosely coupled architecture.

 ### 7. Defining Future Team Organization

 * Now you have designed your solution space to a TO BE state.
-* Use the Team Topologies and the reverse conway manouver to **design an organization that fits the defined future landscape**.
+* Use the Team Topologies and the reverse conway maneuver to **design an organization that fits the defined future landscape**.
     * *Value Stream Teams* - [Slide Step 7_1](../assets/architect_for_flow_canvas_step_7_1_value-stream-teams.png)
     * *Platform Teams* - [Slide Step 7_2_1](../assets/architect_for_flow_canvas_step_7_2_1-platform-teams.png)
         * ![Slide Step 7_2_2](../assets/architect_for_flow_canvas_step_7_2_2-platform-value-chain.png)